 Geared to a Main Street audience, this e-newsletter will provide a sampling of the latest speeches, research, podcasts, videos, lesson plans and much more.
 Sign up now to have this emailed to you monthly at no charge.View Publication

-ST. LOUIS — The board of directors of the Federal Reserve Bank of St. Louis has appointed Bryan Jordan, president and CEO of First Horizon National Corp. in Memphis, Tenn., to serve on the Federal Advisory Council for the unexpired portion of a one-year term that ends on Dec.
-31, 2010.
+ST. LOUIS — The board of directors of the Federal Reserve Bank of St. Louis has reappointed Bryan Jordan, president and CEO of First Horizon National Corp. in Memphis, Tenn., to serve on the Federal Advisory Council for a one-year term that ends on Dec.
+31, 2011.

 Jordan is also a member of the following boards: Catawba College, Youth Villages and the Memphis Symphony Orchestra.

 Established by the Federal Reserve Act, the Federal Advisory Council consists of one representative from each of the 12 Federal Reserve districts.
 The members of the Council confer at least four times a year with the Federal Reserve Board of Governors in Washington, D.C., on economic and banking developments, and make recommendations on Fed system activities.
 Council representatives may be re-appointed and may serve a maximum of three one-year terms.